MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ```
 ### 2) How many departures from each base did AA operate in 2023?
 ![Figure2](https://github.com/user-attachments/assets/af14b2fe-0a6c-482f-866f-3c39e10ce529)
+- **Methodology:** Aggregated a year column using EXTRACT() function, COUNT() to see total_departures, allowing viewers to gain a relative understanding of airline presence per airport.
+Ranked for easy viewing ability.
+- **Insights Gained:** AA has the largest presence in DFW and the smallest in JFK.

 ```
 SELECT origin, COUNT(*) as total_departures,
 	RANK() OVER (ORDER BY COUNT(*) DESC) as RANK